Northbridge, New South Wales: Notable residents

-Several notable Australians live in Northbridge including former NSW Premier Gladys Berejiklian, federal 'teal' independent MP and businesswoman Kylea Tink, former rugby league champions Laurie Daley and Jason Taylor, former Wallabies player Phil Waugh, Seven News presenter and journalist Chris Reason and Australian journalist Kathryn Robinson.
+Several notable Australians live in Northbridge including former NSW Premier Gladys Berejiklian, former federal 'teal' independent MP and businesswoman Kylea Tink, former rugby league champions Laurie Daley and Jason Taylor, former Wallabies player Phil Waugh, Seven News presenter and journalist Chris Reason and Australian journalist Kathryn Robinson.

-The composer Dulcie Holland and her conductor husband Alan Bellhouse both lived in Kameruka Road in Northbridge until their deaths.
+The composer Dulcie Holland (1913–2000) and her conductor husband Alan Bellhouse (1914–1980) both lived in Kameruka Road in Northbridge until their deaths.

+Eccentric bushman Michael 'Tarzan' Fomenko (c.1930–2018) grew up in the suburb in the 1940s after arriving with his family from Soviet Georgia via Japan.

-The businessman and philanthropist, Edward Hallstrom, lived in a large house, 'Figtree House', since demolished, at what is now Hallstrom Close and Hallstrom Point Park, until his death in 1970.
+The businessman and philanthropist, Edward Hallstrom (1886–1970), lived in a large house, 'Figtree House', since demolished, at what is now Hallstrom Close and Hallstrom Point Park, until his death.

-Former Australian prime minister Bob Hawke purchased a waterfront property in Northbridge shortly before the end of his tenure and resided there until his death in 2019.
+Former Australian prime minister Bob Hawke (1929–2019) purchased a waterfront property in Northbridge shortly before the end of his tenure and resided there until his death in 2019.